Can You Vape in Hong Kong? The Short Answer

 Hong Kong has one of the strictest vaping bans in the world.
 Travelers should not bring vaping products into the territory.

-Hong Kong Vaping Laws: The Legal Framework
+Hong Kong Vaping Laws: How the Rules Work

 Key Legislation